bioinf-mcb/gisaid-scrapper/README.md

 by changing `False` to `True` in the line `scrapper = GisaidCoVScrapper(False)`

 ## Result
-The whole genom sequences from GISAID will be downloaded into `fastas/` directory.
-You can interrupt the download and resume it later, the samples won't be downloaded twice. `metadata.tsv` file will also be created, containing following information for every sample:
+The whole and partial genom sequences from GISAID will be downloaded into `fastas/` directory. `metadata.tsv` file will also be created, containing following information for every sample:

 * Accession
 * Collection date